 DATETIME |

-The creation time of the request record.
-Automatically filled in by the system. |
+Timestamp when the request record is created.
+Automatically populated by the system. |

 STATE |